tensorflow/community/rfcs/20191212-keras-categorical-inputs.md

 Other proposed layers for replacement of feature columns such as `tf.feature_column.bucketized_column` and `tf.feature_column.numeric_column` has been discussed [here](https://github.com/keras-team/governance/blob/master/rfcs/20190502-preprocessing-layers.md) and are not the focus of this document.

+## Motivation

+Specifically, by introducing the 4 layers, we aim to address these pain points:
+* Users have to define both feature columns and Keras Inputs for the model, resulting in code duplication and deviation from DRY (Do not repeat yourself) principle.
+See this [Github issue](https://github.com/tensorflow/tensorflow/issues/27416).
+* Users with large dimension categorical inputs will incur large memory footprint and computation cost, if wrapped with indicator column through `tf.keras.layers.DenseFeatures`.
+* Currently there is no way to correctly feed Keras linear model or dense layer with multivalent categorical inputs or weighted categorical inputs.

+## User Benefit

+We expect to get rid of the user painpoints once migrating off feature columns.

 ## Example Workflows

 Two example workflows are presented below.
 These workflows can be found at this [colab](https://colab.sandbox.google.com/drive/1cEJhSYLcc2MKH7itwcDvue4PfvrLN-OR#scrollTo=22sa0D19kxXY).